Lupin3000/Raspberry-PI-Tutorials/WIFIAnalysis/readme.md

 ## Aircrack-ng

 The Aircrack-ng suite includes many tools to assess Wi-Fi networks.
 Here we focus on `airodump-ng` only.
-Please set your interface `wlan1` into monitor mode first!
+Please set your interface `wlan1` into monitor mode first (_but no need to specify the channel_)!

 ```shell
 # show help (optional)